Thousands still without power in Scotland as Storm Eowyn clean-up continues

 The incident happened at around 6.45am on Friday on the B742.

-The driver, who drove a blue Ford Focus, was taken to Queen Elizabeth University Hospital in Glasgow, but died on Saturday, Police Scotland said.
+The driver, who drove a blue Ford Focus, was taken to Queen Elizabeth University Hospital in Glasgow, but died on Saturday, Police Scotland said on Sunday.

 He said: “This is tragic and heartbreaking news.
 Our thoughts and sympathies are with the family and friends of the man who has died.”